California county routes in zone G: Route description

-G4 begins in the south at its interchange with SR 17 and Camden Avenue as San Tomas Expressway in the city of Campbell.
+CR G4 begins in the south at its interchange with SR 17 and Camden Avenue as San Tomas Expressway in the city of Campbell.
 The road is three lanes wide in each direction, with an HOV carpool lane occupying the right lane, from SR 17 north to Homestead Road, where it expands to four lanes in each direction with an HOV lane until San Tomas "ends" at US 101.
 The majority of intersections along San Tomas are at grade, controlled by traffic lights.
 The only grade-separated intersections along San Tomas are at SR 17, US 101, Winchester (necessary due to a Union Pacific branchline), and the junction with Central Expressway (G6).
 G4 intersects at grade with El Camino Real in Santa Clara.
 Further north in Santa Clara, G4 crosses US 101 and becomes Montague Expressway.

 Montague Expressway is signed as an east–west route, however it is not signed as G4 along its entire length.
 Montague continues east as an 8 lane road until it crosses Interstate 880 on the San Jose/Milpitas city line, where it loses a lane to become a 6 lane road.
 G4 reaches its eastern terminus at Interstate 680 but the physical road continues as Landess Ave further east until it ends at its intersection with Piedmont Road.